 First up: Sampling.

-Proper sampling is where it starts.
-It is critical because the same stain can look very different on various species of wood.
-Different prep and application methods will also affect the final result.
-Therefore, the only way to make sure you get the color you want the first time is to apply sample stain to your wood.
+Samples are critical because the same stain can look very different on different types of wood.
+The prep and application methods will also affect the final result.
+Therefore, the only way to get the color you want the first time is to apply sample stain to your wood.
 You can do it on any wood, whether it is siding, decking, a chair, wood trim, or a log home, as long as it is a small, inconspicuous test area.

 Next, prep the wood.